domchang1/Horizon-Machine-Learning-Project/June 16th/notes.md

     -ask any questions
         -How many images should I get the final features for and how do I get those from each image?
+        -How do I load my own data and create a dataset and then match it with the labels?
     -resnet
     -figure out how to take last layer off of resnet, get final 512 features for each image and save as file (pytorch/np.save)
         -need preprocessing, make images all the same size (256x256)